The autistic child in your life brings you so much joy — but that does not mean it’s easy to buy them Christmas presents.

 Parents have long pointed to Disney movies as a great entertainment option for children with autism.
 Thanks to these heartwarming flicks, they can learn valuable lessons and find themselves able to relate to the world around them.

 So, if your kiddo likes movies, a Disney+ subscription could be on the cards this holiday season.
-As a bonus, your entire family will be happy to have access to the streaming platform, so it’s a win-win.
+As a bonus, your entire family will be happy to access the streaming platform, so it’s a win-win.

 If you have an autistic teen to spoil this Christmas, why not consider Invisalign for their Christmas present?

-By now, your child’s dentist has probably told you if they need an orthodontic treatment to straighten their teeth.
+Your child’s dentist has probably told you if they need an orthodontic treatment to straighten their teeth.
 For many autistic children, Invisalign makes for a better option than braces.
 For one thing, it’s a much more comfortable implement than metal wires and brackets — your child could be sensitive to having traditional braces in their mouths.

 On top of that, the clear aligners work more quickly than braces.
 How long does it take for Invisalign to work, you might wonder?
 In most cases, the wearer completes treatment in 12 to 18 months.

 This would be a big gift, but it’s one to consider for your teen.
-They would maintain their comfort throughout the teeth-straightening process and, more importantly, they would feel confident with their new smile.
+They would maintain their comfort throughout the teeth-straightening process, and, more importantly, they would feel confident with their new smile.

 3. Sensory-Friendly Toys